ScriptCodex13/Zap-Library/README.md

 # Contributing

-If you want to change something or you have got a question, feel free to write a Pull Request or an Issue.
-Help will be greatly appriciated !
+We need more help with this project to grow and improve.
+So if you want to change something or you have got a question, feel free to write a Pull Request or an Issue.
+Any help will be greatly appriciated !